 The Washington Redskins have had questions at the quarterback position since Sonny Jurgensen.
-But the job belongs to Kirk Cousins now -- the likable, dedicated, determined, wildly enthusiastic and now very well-paid Redskins quarterback.
+But the job belongs to Kirk Cousins now — the likable, dedicated, determined, wildly enthusiastic and now very well-paid Redskins quarterback.
 Is he a polished piece of work?
-No he is not -- just ask him.
+No he is not — just ask him.
 After a tough Week 1 defeat that saw coach Jay Gruden call Cousins a “work in progress”, Cousins embraced the description.
 When you stop being a work in progress, you stop improving, as every athlete knows.
 Cousins backed up his assessment with a little wisdom he says he learned from Tom Brady, also a work in progress apparently.

 Cousins told the Washington Post that he asked Brady last year when it had “clicked” for the Hall of Fame cinch.
-That’s another way of saying Hey, Tom, when did it all become automatic for you -- this NFL quarterback business?
+That’s another way of saying Hey, Tom, when did it all become automatic for you — this NFL quarterback business?
 Brady told Cousins that it never does, that it’s “still clicking.”
 Cousins expanded on the notion: “You’ve never figured it out.
 You’ve never arrived.
-The minute you think you have is probably when you’re going to be gone."The BEST SALES on Amazon NOW ]
+The minute you think you have is probably when you’re going to be gone.”Up to 70% off on Hottest Amazon Deals]